Skip to content

 Short description

-When you delete an Amazon VPC, all its components are also deleted.
-These components include subnets, security groups, network access control lists (network ACLs), route tables, internet gateways, and DHCP options.
-However, before you attempt to delete your Amazon VPC, you must first delete or disassociate all dependent resources.
-Follow these steps in the order listed here to avoid dependency errors.
+When you delete a VPC, all its components must also be deleted.
+These components include subnets, security groups, network access control lists (ACLs), route tables, internet gateways, and DHCP options.

 Resolution